nicolas-van/widget.js/README.md

 separation of visual components into independant entities.
 So it provides only features to serve that goal, namely widgets, lifecycle management and events.

-To install with its depencies:
+To install with its dependencies:

     bower install widget